Kings-Indian/Ender3Upgrades/README.md

 | 10 | Micro USB Cable | 1 | Micro USB to USB | Amazon | For power supply |
 | 11 | GPIO Header Pins | 1 | 40-pin header | Adafruit | For LED strip connection |
 | 12 | Heat Set Inserts (M3) | 4 | M3 heat set | McMaster-Carr | For threaded inserts in 3D printed parts |

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by the need for better cooling solutions for 3D printer control systems
-- Thanks to the Klipper community for firmware support
-- Special thanks to Waveshare for the LCD display specifications